domRiddle/ASF/Configuration.md

 All options are explained below:

 `AcceptGifts` - `bool` type with default value of `false`.
-When enabled, ASF will automatically accept and redeem all steam gifts received by the bot.
-This includes also gifts from users different than defined in `SteamUserPermissions`.
+When enabled, ASF will automatically accept and redeem all steam gifts (including wallet gift cards) sent to the bot.
+This includes also gifts sent from users other than those defined in `SteamUserPermissions`.
+Keep in mind that gifts sent to e-mail address are not directly forwarded to the client, so ASF won't accept those without your help.

 This option is recommended only for alt accounts, as it's very likely that you don't want to automatically redeem all gifts sent to your primary account.
-Keep in mind that gifts sent to e-mail address are not directly forwarded to the client, so ASF won't accept those gifts (without your help), therefore you should be sending steam gifts to your bots directly.
 If you're unsure whether you want this feature enabled or not, keep it with default value of `false`.

 ---